Karla Slate, APR

 Jacque Coe, APR has nearly two decades of experience in strategic communications and public relations.
 She is currently an independent practitioner and previously served on the executive teams of the Seattle Public Schools, Dairy Farmers of WA, Bellevue School District, Washington’s Lottery and the non-profit Alliance for Education.
 Her first career was in television news as a news director, reporter, anchor and assignment editor—most recently at KING-TV where she was news planning editor.

-Jacque is currently chair of the 2018 PRSA North Pacific District Conference in Seattle.
+In 2018 Jacque served as chair of the PRSA North Pacific District ‘Game Changers’ conference in Seattle.
 A passionate evangelist for the APR, Jacque serves on the national PRSA Accreditation Marketing Committee and chaired the 2014 national campaign for the 50th anniversary of the APR.
-She is a former board member of the Puget Sound PRSA chapter, working on initiatives such as diversity and inclusion, new member recruitment and of course, the APR.
-She has been serving the chapter as volunteer for the 2017 Gala, nominating committee, Hugh Smith Awards and volunteer program.
-She has been elected incoming President-Elect for the Puget Sound chapter in 2019.
+She has been a chapter volunteer serving on committees such as board nominations, 2017 Gala event, Hugh Smith Awards, diversity and volunteer program.
+She has a BA in Communications/Radio-TV from Eastern Washington University and is certificated in public engagement.

 Before joining APCO, Tim was an Executive Vice President with Edelman, leading the Corporate & Public Affairs practice in Seattle and, previously, led Pacific Northwest public affairs and was a member of the global leadership team at WE Communications.
 Prior to his agency career, Tim spent more than a decade in the private sector working internationally in various communications roles, and in the US Government, including as a foreign service officer and US diplomat.